Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

     vagrant scp :${yoctoDir}/build/tmp/deploy/images ../images

-Don't put them into the source folder because then they will be syncroniced back into the docker instance into the `/vagrant` directory which might take a reasonable amount of resources to do.
+Don't put them into the source folder because then they will be synchronized back into the docker instance into the `/vagrant` directory which might take a reasonable amount of resources to do.